 Search for a school in your sector: See this page.

-Registration with the Pôle Emploi
+Unemployment: the procedures with Pôle Emploi

 Regulatory texts (in french only)